 The buyers of these bonds, or "gilts", are mainly financial institutions, like pension funds, investment funds, banks and insurance companies.
 Private savers also buy some.

-The appeal to the investors is that British government bonds are seen as essentially no risk - there is no risk that the money won't be paid.
+The appeal to the investors is that UK government bonds are seen as essentially safe - there is no risk that the money won't be paid.
 You won't lose your money and you know precisely when and how much the payments will be.